Golden Dawn (Greece): Program

 After being founded in 1985, Golden Dawn first received significant attention in 1991, and in 1993 registered as a political party.
-By this time, Golden Dawn had adopted several southern Balkan focused regional objectives as its main programme: to promote the idea of a Greater Greece through the expansion of Greek territory into Northern Epirus, Macedonia, and Northern and Eastern Thrace, and ultimately the reconquest of Istanbul and western Anatolia.
+By this time, Golden Dawn had adopted several southern Balkan-focused regional objectives as its main programme: to promote the idea of a Greater Greece through the expansion of Greek territory into Northern Epirus, Macedonia, and Northern and Eastern Thrace, and ultimately the reconquest of Istanbul and western Anatolia.
 They seek the complete Hellenisation of Greek Macedonia and Western Thrace through the expulsion of Northern Greece's last remaining Slavic-speaking minority and the Turkish-speaking Muslim minority of East Macedonia and Thrace.
 They also aspire "to combat Islam in the region", such as through contributing fighters to the Greek Volunteer Guard that helped capture Srebrenica during the Bosnian War.

 By the mid-2000s, Golden Dawn had redirected its attention to opposing non-European, and particularly Muslim, immigration into southern Greece and Athens.
 Golden Dawn temporarily ceased political operations in 2005 and was absorbed by the Patriotic Alliance.
 The Alliance, in turn, ceased operations after Michaloliakos withdrew support in the spring of 2007.
 Golden Dawn held its sixth congress in March 2007, where party officials announced the resumption of political activities.
 At local elections in November 2010, Golden Dawn got 5.3% of the vote in the municipality of Athens, winning a seat on the Athens City Council.
 In some neighbourhoods with large immigrant communities, its vote reached 20%.

 The party ran a campaign during the May 2012 Greek national elections based on concerns about unemployment, austerity, the economy, and immigration, which gained a large increase in support from the Greek electorate.
 It received 7% of the popular vote, enough for the party to enter the Hellenic Parliament for the first time with 21 seats.
 Following a second election in June 2012, this was reduced to 18 seats.
-As a result of the January 2015 Greek national elections, the party became the third largest in Parliament, despite winning only 17 seats.
+The party was reduced further to 17 seats following the January 2015 Greek national elections, but still became the third largest party in Parliament.

 The party is hard Eurosceptic and also anti-globalisation.

 National Plan

-In 2015, Golden Dawn outlined their 'National Plan' for Greece's recovery from the financial crisis as follows:
+In 2015, Golden Dawn outlined their 'National Plan' for the recovery from the Greek government-debt crisis as follows: